-OHA/OD E Requirements Hybrid/Onsite Plan • If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs. • Student engages in behavior that requires them to be isolated from peers and results in a room clear.
-If students leave the classroom: • Preplan for a clean and safe alternative space that maintains physical safety for the student and staff • Ensure physical distancing and separation occur, to the maximum extent possible. • Use the least restrictive interventions possible to maintain physical safety for the student and staff.
-Wash hands after a close interaction. • Note the interaction on the appropriate contact log.
-If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs. • Student engages in physically aggressive behaviors that preclude the possibility of maintaining physical distance and/or require physical de-escalation or intervention techniques other than restraint or seclusion (e.g., hitting, biting, spitting, kicking, self-injurious behavior). • If staff need to intervene for student safety, staff should: Maintain student dignity throughout and following the incident.
+OHA/ODE Requirements Hybrid/Onsite Plan Student engages in physically aggressive behaviors that preclude the possibility of maintaining physical distance and/or require physical de-escalation or intervention techniques other than restraint or seclusion (e.g., hitting, biting, spitting, kicking, self-injurious behavior). o If staff need to intervene for student safety, staff should: Maintain student dignity throughout and following the incident.
 Use empathetic and calming verbal interactions (i.e. "This seems hard right now.
-Help me understand How can I help?") to attempt to re-regulate the student without physical intervention. • Use the least restrictive interventions possible to maintain physical safety for the student and staff Wash hands after a close interaction. • Note the interaction on the appropriate contact log.
-If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate - contact logs. ure that spaces that are unexpectedly used to deescalate aviors are appropriately cleaned and sanitized after use before introduction of other stable cohorts to that space. ve Physical Intervention sable Personal Protective Equipment (PPE) must be aned/sanitized after every episode of physical intervention (see tion 2j of the Ready Schools, Safe Learners guidance: Cleaning, DISI nfection, and Ventilation).
+Help me understand How can I help?") to attempt to re-regulate the student without physical intervention.
+Use the least restrictive interventions possible to maintain physical safety for the student and staff Wash hands after a close interaction.
+Note the interaction on the appropriate contact log.
+If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs.
+Ensure that spaces that are unexpectedly used to deescalate behaviors are appropriately cleaned and sanitized after use before the introduction of other stable cohorts to that space.
+Protective Physical Intervention • Reusable Personal Protective Equipment (PPE) must be cleaned/sanitized after every episode of physical intervention (see section 2j of the Ready Schools, Safe Learners guidance: Cleaning, Disinfection, and Ventilation).